Xilinx/PYNQ-DL/notebooks/DAC2018_xilinx_webinar_slides/README.md

-# If GitHub fails to render .ipynb file, you can view them on nbviewer online
+# View slides in nbviewer online
 ## Steps to view slides in nbviewer online

 Open "<https://nbviewer.jupyter.org/>" in a new browser tab